brehen/master-thesis/docs/thesis_essay/essay.md

 This master thesis explores the following hyphothesis:

-> It is possible to develop a FaaS platform that scale to near-zero resource
+> It is possible to develop a Pure FaaS platform that scale to near-zero
-> usage without suffering the CAP-theorem.
+> resource usage, using WebAssembly modules, without sacrificing availability.

-To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that remains consistent, is virtually always available, and suffers no issues from partition tolerance (Consistency, Availability, Partition Tolerance - CAP)[(Brewer, Fox.
+To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that is able to scale down to near-zero and start up at fastly.

+Furthermore, we hypothesise that the service will remain consistent, be virtually always available, and suffer no issues from partition tolerance (Consistency, Availability, Partition Tolerance - CAP) [(Brewer, Fox.
 1999)][5] while also being more energy efficient than predominant alternatives.

 ## Background